 - Perkins Thai Noodles and the Curried Vegetable Crew Stew at Skipper Canteen

 - Plant-Based Skillet with Jackfruit at Whispering Canyon Cafe

-- North African Spiced Tofu at Tiffins Restaurant (Review)
+- North African Spiced Tofu (Tiffins Restaurant Review)

 Hopefully, this review was able to help you add some Disney vegan food finds to your list of items to try.
-Please let me know in the comments below about your favorite vegan options in any Disney park, Disney Springs, or a resort.
+Please let me know in the comments below about your favorite vegan options in any Disney park, Disney Springs, or a Disney Resort.

 If you are looking to plan your next Disney vacation, make sure to check out our guide to the Best Resorts at Disney World.